rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/persistent-storage/obj-store-deployment-tutorial.md

 ## Deploy MinIO File Server Package

 #### Without Persistent Volume
-In the case of deploying a MinIO file server without adding a persistent volume to it, the data files are lost, or not preserved, after de-provisioning the deployment.
+When deploying a MinIO file server without adding a persistent volume to it, the data files, which are saved on the file server, are lost after de-provisioning the deployment.

 To deploy ***MinIO File Server*** package without persistent volume, follow the below steps: